neaptide/jsviz/README.md

 wget https://github.com/neaptide/jsviz/archive/master.zip
 ```

-### Install and run the code
+### Build environment

-Once the code is downloaded locally, you will be using the `environment.yml` file in the code folder to get all the dependencies to build and environment called `test_jsviz`.
+Once the code is downloaded locally, you will be using the `environment.yml` file in the code folder to get all the dependencies to build an environment with default name `test_jsviz`.
+You can use a different enviroment name by editing the `environment.yml`.

-For example the code is unzipped to `C:\your\home\jsviz`
+For this example the code is unzipped or cloned into `C:\your\home\jsviz`

-Open a terminal that activates Anaconda base env.
+Open a terminal that activates Anaconda base environment.
 Change the working directory to where you unpacked the code and create the `test_jsviz` environment

 ```